 behaved or may have behaved in a way that indicates they may not be suitable to work with children.
 This includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children, which is known as transferable risk.

+We also note that London Safeguarding Children Procedures states that, in addition to the above, the procedures should be applied when there is an allegation that any person who works with children, in connection with their employment, voluntary activity or personal life:

+behaves in a manner that discriminates against a child on the basis of one or more of their protected characteristics, as defined by the Equalities Act 2010.

 The Local Authority Designated Officer (LADO) should be informed of all such allegations that come to a school’s attention and appear to meet the above criteria.
-Contact can also be made with LA’s Schools Safeguarding Coordinator who will liaise with the LADO.
 Where we identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, we will contact the Southwark Multi Agency Safeguarding Hub (MASH) (or its equivalent in another LA if the child resides in a different LA) and/or the police immediately as per the referral process contained in this policy.

 When dealing with allegations, we will apply common sense and judgement; deal with allegations quickly, fairly and consistently; and provide effective protection for the child and support the person subject to the allegation.

 Some rare allegations will be so serious they will require immediate intervention by children’s social care services and/or police.
-In such cases, referral to the LADO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and London Safeguarding Children Partnership (LSCP) procedures.
+In such cases, referral to the LADO will lead to an 'Allegations against Staff and Volunteers' (ASV) meeting/discussion being held in accordance with the DfE guidance and Core Procedure 7 of the London Safeguarding Children Procedures.
 This process will agree upon the appropriate course of action and the timescale for investigations.

-The school has a legal duty to refer to the DBS when an individual is removed from regulated activity (or would have been removed had they not left), and we believe the individual has engaged in relevant conduct in relation to children and/or adults, satisfied the harm test in relation to children and/or vulnerable adults or been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.
+The school has a legal duty to refer to the DBS when an individual is removed from regulated activity/work with children (or would have been removed had they not left), and we believe the individual has engaged in relevant conduct in relation to children and/or adults, satisfied the harm test in relation to children and/or vulnerable adults or been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.
 The DBS will consider whether to bar the person.
 Referrals will be made as soon as possible when an individual is removed from regulated activity.

-Where we dismiss or cease to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, we will consider whether to refer the case to the Secretary of State, as required by law.
+Where we dismiss or cease to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, we will consider whether to refer the case to the Teaching Regulation Agency (TRA) as required by sections 141D and 141E of the Education Act 2002.
+The Secretary of State may investigate the case, and if there is a case to answer, must then decide whether to make a prohibition order in respect of the person.

-Concerns and/or allegations that do not meet the harms threshold – known as ‘low level concerns’
+Concerns and/or allegations that do not meet the harms threshold – known as ‘low level concerns’ in KCSIE and ‘concerns’ in CP7 of the LSCP 2.9-2.13